I am a Mdewakanton Dakota rights activist with several

 finding such evidence?

 Very little I suspect.
-And it is also stated on an interpretive sign that there is no Dakota oral
+And it is also stated on an interpretive sign that there is no Mdewakanton Dakota oral

 account of such a battle.

-But if, in the past, the Dakota would have announced to the public an account of the "Battle of
+But if, in the past, the Mdewakanton Dakota would have announced to the public an account of the "Battle of

 Kathio" and then asked for